 It is USD's expectation that students, faculty and staff will report all violations of the Student Code of Conduct which they become aware.
 If you need assistance determining how or to whom an incident should be reported, contact Student Rights & Responsibilities.

-In an emergency or crisis situation that requires immediate intervention call 911, or contact University Policy at 605-658-6199 or through the USD Safe App.
-Learn more about the USD Safe App.
+In an emergency or crisis situation that requires immediate intervention, contact University Police at 605-658-6199 or call 911.

 Submit a CARE or TART Referral